Image Wrap

 Conversely, someone who IS actually DUI might perform brilliantly on FSTs.
 For instance, a trained gymnast who spends her day walking on a balance beam might perform quite well on the “walk the line test” even if she had a BAC of more than twice the California legal limit of 0.08%.

 The general lesson here is that, if you’ve been pulled over recently, you should talk to a qualified Los Angeles criminal defense attorney about what steps to take next.
-Michael Kraut of the Kraut Criminal & DUI Lawyers (located in Burbank at 2600 West Olive Avenue, 5th Floor, Burbank, California 91505 Phone: (818) 563-9810) can provide crucial strategic guidance.
+Michael Kraut of the Kraut Law Group Criminal & DUI Lawyers, Inc. (located in Burbank at 2600 West Olive Avenue, 5th Floor, Burbank, California 91505 Phone: (818) 563-9810) can provide crucial strategic guidance.
 Attorney Kraut is a former prosecutor (nearly a decade and half spent as a Senior Deputy District Attorney for Los Angeles) and a media analyst trusted by major news media, like CNN and the New York Times, to provide commentary on breaking Los Angeles DUI news stories.

 Continue reading